emacs-eask/cli/docs/content/en/Getting Started/Basic Usage.md

-  create [name]           create a new elisp project                                                                                      [aliases: new] eval [form]             evaluate lisp form with a proper PATH path                    print the PATH (exec-path) from workspace                                                                 [aliases: exec-path] exec [args..]           execute command with correct environemnt PATH set up files                   print the list of all package files info                    display information about the current package init                    create new Eask file in current directory
+  create [name]           create a new elisp project                                                                                      [aliases: new] eval [form]             evaluate lisp form with a proper PATH path                    print the PATH (exec-path) from workspace                                                                 [aliases: exec-path] exec [args..]           execute command with correct environment PATH set up files                   print the list of all package files info                    display information about the current package init                    create new Eask file in current directory